khanhvynguyen/Suicide_Detection_LLMs/README.md

 ## 1. Set up
 ### 1.1.
 Dataset

-In this competition, The [dataset](https://www.hkie.org.hk/hkietransactions/upload/2022-12-09/THIE-2022-0031.pdf) consists of 500 labeled posts and 1500 unlabeled posts.
-To access the dataset, please use [this link](https://github.com/AlexLee01/Suicide-Triggers-and-Risk-Dataset) to complete the necessary data usage agreement:
+In this competition, there are 500 labeled posts and 1500 unlabeled posts in the dataset.
+To access the dataset, please use [this link](https://github.com/AlexLee01/Suicide-Triggers-and-Risk-Dataset) to complete the necessary data usage agreement.
+For more details on the dataset, refer to [this paper](https://www.hkie.org.hk/hkietransactions/upload/2022-12-09/THIE-2022-0031.pdf).

  After obtaining the dataset, store it in `data/raw_data` folder.